ArPiRobot/arpirobot.github.io/docs/advanced/buildminimage.md

 ## Automatic process
 Instead of following the instructions below, the work-in-progress [configuration scripts](https://github.com/MB3hel/ArPiRobot-IamageScripts) can be used, but make sure to double check them!
 Once done with the scripts be sure to delete the downloaded/cloned repo.
 Also make sure to run each and every script *and in order*.
 If something goes wrong you will likely have to start over.

+After running the scripts it is recommeded to delete the github repo for the scripts (from `/home/pi`) and to delete the log files from `/root/`.
+After doing so clear bash history again.

 To view the script log (live)

 ```